solingenn/laravel-movie-api/README.md

 ## Movie API

-Simple API for inserting, showing all or one movie or person, updating and deleting movie or person.
+Simple API for inserting, showing one or all, updating and deleting movie, person, role and movie details.

-Create database movie-api, set collation to utf8mb4_general_ci.
+Create database movie-api.
-From project root run ./setup.sh script, it will automatically migrate tables (first it will drop all tables if they exist) and it will run all tests.
+From project root run ./setup.sh script, it will automatically migrate tables (first it will drop all tables if they exist), insert seed
+data and it will run all tests.

 Before using API, user must be registered and signed in.
 Received token in JSON response must be entered into Authorization->Bearer Token, otherwise endpoints will return ```Unauthorized``` message.